abbreviatedman/htmx-lesson/readme.md

 # HTMX

 Today, we'll be learning about HTMX, a library that allows you to add dynamic behavior to your website without writing any JavaScript.
-HTMX is a small library that allows you to send requests from the browser to the server and replace only part of user's interface.
+HTMX is a small library that allows you to send requests from the browser to the server and replace only part of a user's interface.
 It's a great way to add a more app-like experience to your website without writing any additional JavaScript.

 ### What We're Building